How men can stay sexually healthy with age

+Peyronie’s disease may affect between 1 and 23 percent of men between ages 40 and 70.
+Men with this condition develop plaque or scar tissue in the lining of the penis that results in a curve, bend, or deformity.
+The cause is unclear.
 “It can be quite devastating,” Flannigan says.
 “Curves can range from very subtle to over 100 degrees.
 There can also be indentations or hourglass deformities that look like a concentric band around the penis.
 Some men will also develop problems with erectile function, which can be limiting for individuals as well as their partners in finding positions that will work.”
 Speak with your health care practitioner if you suspect Peyronie’s disease, as there are multiple treatment options.

+About 35 percent of men in their seventh decade have lower testosterone levels than younger men, according to the aforementioned Therapeutic Advances in Urology study.
 Keep in mind that ED is associated with cardiovascular disease, the incidence of which rises with age.
 Helpful strategies to prevent both include weight loss, regular exercise, and clean eating.
 “What’s good for your heart is good for your penis,” Flannigan says.

 Natural, or bio-identical, hormones are chemically identical to the ones our bodies produce naturally and are derived from plant estrogens.
 Both conventional (synthetic) hormone-replacement therapy and natural hormones have risks and benefits; talk to your health care practitioner to see which is best for you.

 Although more research needs to be done, some supplements including maca, tribulus, and ginseng have been used as sexual enhancers.
 L-arginine, an amino acid, may help improve erections, while niacin, a B vitamin, may help address ED in men who have high cholesterol.

+This form of meditation, which involves paying attention to the present moment in a nonjudgmental way, has been studied extensively in women with sexual difficulties, but it can help men, too.
 Research by Lori Brotto, director of the UBC Sexual Health Lab, has found that mindfulness helps with rapid and delayed ejaculation as well as sex-related pain.
 “We have found that reshaping arousal using mindful observation rather than getting focused on goal-centred excitement has produced useful results,” Brotto wrote in a 2015 commentary in the Journal of Sexual Medicine.

 “Anything that improves mental well-being most certainly will enrich your sexual well-being,” Dr. Ryan Flannigan says.
 “Hormones that are produced with stress essentially counteract the physiological mechanisms of erectile functioning.
 Mental health is critical to having a good sexual life.”